Generic name: penicillin G benzathine and penicillin G procaine [ PEN-i-SILL-in-G-BEN-za-theen-and-PEN-i-SILL-in-G-PRO-kane ]

 Overdose may cause a seizure.

-What should I avoid while taking Bicillin C-R?
+What should I avoid while receiving Bicillin C-R?

 What other drugs will affect Bicillin C-R?